 Exclusion is NOT necessary if effective treatment begins before the next day at the Service.
 (The child doesn't need to be sent home immediately if head lice are detected).
-Exclusion of Contacts - Not excluded.

 Hepatitis A

 Exclude until a medical certificate of recovery is received and until at least 7 days after the onset of jaundice.